Want to learn how to identify parts of a mushroom?

 These markers aren’t exclusive to psilocybin fungi, though.
 The most potent part of a magic mushroom may easily resemble an everyday supermarket aisle item.

-We’ve mentioned several parts of a magic mushroom used by enthusiasts to differentiate between species.
-Let’s dig a bit deeper.
+We’ve previously mentioned several components of a magic mushroom that are used by mycology enthusiasts to distinguish between species.
+Let’s delve deeper into this topic.

-According to scientists, a prototypical shroom has seven primary elements.
-We can divide them into two categories—the large underground section and the above-ground fruit to pick and study.
+According to scientists, a typical mushroom consists of seven primary elements.
+These elements can be categorized into two groups: the substantial underground section and the above-ground fruiting body, which can be picked and studied.

 The cap is the uppermost section of any mushroom, giving the fungus its umbrella shape.
 Its technical name is pileus.